JJWallis/stats-preview-card-component/README.md

 ## Acknowledgments

 I have included a copy of the solution that I used for this project in the repo.
 This helped me with the wrapping behaviour of each statistic, which wasn't originally working because I was restricting the width of the flex container that was causing my flex-items to not wrap when desired.

-###### TODO

-HTML:

-Good practice for using inline semantic tags within <p>'s - strong (instead of a <span> - maybe not appropiate as just style - screenreaders read in diff way which wouldn't make sense) | <section> vs <div>

-CSS:

-Background-blend-mode + fallback bg colour with img (1st time) |

-Border-radius shorthand vs all 4 corners individually + overflow hidden (no need to change dynamically when breakpoint hits)

-Min-height - fluid + forced to see img in div with no content